billerickson/Genesis-Subpages-as-Secondary-Menu/readme.txt

 == Changelog ==

+= Version 1.5 =
+* Display subnav when using Genesis 1.9 or later

 = Version 1.4 =
 * Wrap menu items in unordered list, and make the ul filterable ( be_genesis_subpages_wrapper )